phalcon/documentation/docs/config.md

 ## Path

-Using `path()` allows for easy retrieval of the value of a nested key, however deep that might be.
-A delimited string is passed, representing each level of the object, separating nesting with the use of a delimiter (by default `.`).
-As such, with one call, we can retrieve a value that is nested deep within the Config object.
+Using `path()` allows for easy retrieval of a sub-item, however deep it might be.
+The mandatory argument is a string indicating the requested node's path.
+The string is a pathname containing the names of each of the node's ancestors and its own, starting from level 1.
+The root node's pathname is the empty string and a level 1 node's pathname is its own name.
+The pathname of a node at level 2 or more consists of its parent's pathname followed by the delimiter (by default `.`) followed by its name.

 ```php
 <?php